 - Small handful Coriander Leaves washed and chopped

-- Small Small Parsley Leaves Optional
+- Small handful Parsley Leaves Optional

 - 4 tablespoon Vermicelli wheat not rice, broken